Skip to main content

 Free · Behavior-Based · Vet-Designed

 36 real, observable behaviors.
 6 veterinary dimensions.
-A free, behavior-based assessment for dogs and cats — designed by a licensed DVM with 25+ years of end-of-life experience.
+A free, behavior-based assessment for dogs and cats — designed by a licensed DVM with 25+ years in veterinary medicine and extensive end-of-life experience.

 No abstract ratings.
 No account needed.
 Just honest answers about what you can actually see.